mrkrasser/node-red-contrib-bmp085/Readme.md

 Install
 -------

+It's advisable to install the i2c package first.
+Refer to [The i2c npm page](https://www.npmjs.com/package/i2c) for more informations.
+This may require manual steps (e.g. enabling kernel modules).
+Please only proceed with this module once you've managed to properly install the i2c package, to simplify troubleshooting.

-Run the npm install command in your Node-RED node_modules directory
+Once the i2c module is installed, run the npm install command in your Node-RED node_modules directory:

 	npm install node-red-contrib-pca9685